rageworx/dshowcam/README.md

 # dshowcam
- A stand-alone library for capturing continuous images for multiple Windows USB Camera, MinGW-W64.
+ A stand-alone library for capturing continuous images for multiple Windows USB Camera for MinGW-W64 and M$VC.

 ## Requires
  * Microsoft Windows 32 or 64bit, supporting DirectShow.